 Individual sellers and buyers can conduct transactions without any GST liability, ensuring that personal vehicle owners are unaffected.

-For example, If you buy a car for Rs 12 lakh and sell it to another individual for Rs 9 lakh, no GST applies.
+For example, no GST applies if you buy a car for Rs 12 lakh and sell it to another individual for Rs 9 lakh.

 This exemption provides relief for private sellers, keeping the focus of the tax change strictly on businesses operating for profit in the resale market.